SWIM ALBERTA OFFICIALS FUNDING PROGRAM

 - The official must indicate their willingness to progress beyond the provincial level competitions.

-- Be certified at the Level 4 or Level 5 and be working towards the national and international roster of officials.
+- Be certified at the Level 4 or Level 5 and be working towards the national and international roster of officials with an affiliation status as an official for Canada.

 - Consistently work at Provincial Championships